performant-software/faircopy/public/main-process/release-notes/latest.md

 ### Improvements

 * Over a dozen new TEI modules.
 FairCopy now has support for most of the elements in the TEI Guidelines.
 * Support for standoff markup using the standOff resource type.
-Great for prosopographia and bibliography.
+Great for prosopography and bibliography.
 * Better support for diplomatic transcription using the sourceDoc resource type.
 * Full text search in projects.
 Filter search by element name or by attribute name/value pairs.
 * Batch import of resources.
 You can now batch import a directory of TEI/XML or UTF-8 encoded texts.